JemCairns/UNI_SYSTEM/README.md

 Open a MySQL terminal and run all SQL code within the sql_script.sql file in the Github repository.

-Enable Chrome to accept a Self-Signed Certificate on localhost Open a new Chrome tab.
+Enable Chrome to accept a Self-Signed Certificate on localhost<br>
+Open a new Chrome tab.
 Enter the following into the address bar: chrome://flags/#allow-insecure-localhost and enable the highlighted option.
 Click the three dots in the top-right hand corner of another tab.